DuncanSchouten/barber-jekyll/_works/cgph.markdown

 Lacking budget for conducting research with past or prospective clients, I relied on a variety of alternate approaches to identify the business’s core audiences.
 Interviews with venue staff—the business’s primary client liaisons—were critical to providing initial demographic data on the primary audiences.

-This flowed naturally into a workshop with staff and stakeholders where we defined several provisional user personas, including details on their pain points; on their needs, wants, and goals; and on what the venue could do to ensure their satisfaction.
+This flowed naturally into a workshop with staff and stakeholders where we defined several provisional user personas:

 * Show provisional persona

-For our main personas, we developed provisional journey maps:
+For our main personas, we also developed provisional journey maps:

 * Show provisional journey map